sadiyameem/my-react-quiz-app/README.md

 # Description
 This is a quiz to get to know me.
 Users can answer multiple choice questions, get feedback if it's right or wrong, and view thier total score at the end.
-This is made using React.
+This is made using React + Vite.

 # Features
 - Multiple-choice questions (6 questions)